Evidence-Based Approaches to Domestic Violence Prevention

 Order now

-According to Sumner et al. (2015), there are approximately 20 people in the U.S who are physically abused per minute by an intimate partner according to the National statistics on Domestic violence.
-1 in 9 men and 1 in 4 women experience physical, sexual or intimate partner stalking that lead to contracting sexually transmitted illness, employing of victim services, physical injuries, fear, and post-traumatic stress disorder/ depression.
-The national statistics of calls they are placed to the domestic violence hotlines in a typical day are more than 20,000.
-According to Straus, Gelles & Steinmetz (2017) 15% of the national violent crime results from intimate partner’s violence.
-The statistics show that 1 in 5 women and 1 in 70 men in the U.S have experienced rape in their lifetime.
-A total population of 24.4 million which include 5.1 million men and 19.3 million ladies in the U.S have been stalked in their lifetime.
-Homicide cases that are linked to domestic violence account for about 20%.
+According to Sumner et al. (2015), approximately 20 people in the U.S. are physically abused every minute by an intimate partner, as per National statistics on Domestic violence.
+The statistics are stark: 1 in 9 men and 1 in 4 women experience physical, sexual, or intimate partner stalking, leading to sexually transmitted illnesses, victim services engagement, physical injuries, fear, and PTSD/depression.
+On a typical day, domestic violence hotlines receive over 20,000 calls.
+Furthermore, Straus, Gelles, & Steinmetz (2017) report that 15% of national violent crimes stem from intimate partner violence.
+Alarmingly, 1 in 5 women and 1 in 70 men in the U.S. have been victims of rape in their lifetime.
+A staggering 24.4 million individuals, including 5.1 million men and 19.3 million women, have been stalked during their lifetime.
+Homicides linked to domestic violence account for about 20% of cases.

 The deadline is too short to read someone else's essay